A Tale of Two Efficient and Informative Negative Sampling Distributions: Experiments

 \subsection{Datasets}

-We evaluate our framework and other baselines on three datasets.
-Amazon-670K and WikiLSH-325K are two datasets from extreme classification repository~\cite{Bhatia16} and Text8 is a popular NLP dataset.
-The detailed statistics about the dimensions and samples sizes are included in Table \ref{table:data}.
+We evaluate our framework and other baselines on four datasets.
+Amazon-670K and Wiki-325K are two multi-label datasets from extreme classification repository~\citep{Bhatia16}, ODP is a multi-class dataset which is obtained from \citep{NIPS2015_e369853d}, and Amazon-Uniform is a variant of Amazon-670K dataset with uniform label distribution [\ref{sec: powerlaw}].
+The statistics about the dimensions and samples sizes are shown in Table \ref{table:data}, for more details see Section \ref{appendix:dataset} in the Appendix.

-\textbf{Amazon-670K} dataset is a product recommendation dataset with 670K labels.
-Here, each input is a vector representation of a product, and the corresponding labels are other products (among 670K choices) that a user might be interested in purchase.
-This is an anonymized and aggregated behavior data from Amazon and poses a signiﬁcant challenge owing to a large number of classes.\\ \textbf{WikiLSHTC-325K} is based on two main sources: Wikipedia and ODP web directory.
-Each instance is in sparse vector format where the value of a feature corresponds to the frequency and the label corresponds to the category of the instance.\\ \textbf{Text8} is a popular NLP dataset and a preprocessed version of the first 100million tokens of English Wikipedia which contains 253K vocabulary.
-We utilized standard word2vec language model for text8 dataset, where input and output are one-hot and multi-hot encoded vectors, respectively.